FREQUENTLY ASKED QUESTIONS ABOUT WRITING

 What do you like to do besides write?

 Read.
-Bake.
-Ride horses.
+Go for long walks.
+Swim in the sea.
 Look after my garden.
-Visit remote and beautiful places.
-Talk to my cat (rather too much).
+Plant trees.
+Talk to my cat.
 Spend time with my family and friends.
 Go to the cinema.
 Think about one day learning Italian.